southohious-cloud/PortfolioTools/README.md

 ---

-Pillar 2 — PersonalSuite (Private Daily Tools)
+## **Pillar 2 — PersonalSuite (Private Daily Tools)**

-A private collection of internal utilities used for real-world work, including: launchers, automation helpers, financial tools, and personal workflow scripts.
-These tools remain private but are actively used in production workflows and are available to clients as part of custom workflow builds or premium automation packages.
+A private, launcher‑driven suite of internal tools used every day to run real workflows.
+At the center of this pillar is the PersonalSuite Launcher — a unified command surface that opens, organizes, and coordinates all tools in the suite.

+These tools handle structured tasks such as financial tracking, client management, file organization, workflow snapshots, and personal automation routines.
+They are not public, but they form the operational backbone of the clarity‑engine system.
+The same design philosophy used in PortfolioTools — clean structure, predictable behavior, and minimal interfaces — is applied here at a deeper, more specialized level.

 ---